-While this means the cat is not dependent on bright light, its absence will be noted.
+While this means the cat is not dependent on light, its absence will be noted.
 As Cell and Tissue Research explains, feline brains still need serotonin to feel happy.
 This can be in short supply during the winter.

 The obvious explanation for this is the feline aversion to water.
 Most cats hate getting wet.
 The process chills a cat to the bone, and it can take a long time to warm up.

 In addition, rain washes away scents from the streets.
-Your cat cannot smell prey, or use scent to negotiate territory.
+Your cat cannot smell prey, or use scent to negotiate its territory.
 Trapped inside, the cat may grow bored and depressed.

 If you are afraid of storms yourself, mask this fear as best you can.
 Cats can detect human emotions.
-If you give your cat the impression that storms are frightening, it will grow increasingly tense.
+If you give your cat the impression that storms are frightening, they will grow increasingly tense.
 If you remain calm and indifferent, your cat is likelier to follow your lead.